 Above is one way I use them: to neatly organize and stack the different types of paper we use in the computer printer.
 Since they are stacked, they take up less room and can be moved easily to get to the paper you need.

-Since half the battle of getting organized is being able to stay organized, I am a big believer in labeling everything.
-Now everyone in my family knows which basket to find the paper they need.
-No more “Mom-min” anymore with – “Mom, Where is the printer paper”.
+Since half the battle of getting organized is being able to stay organized, I am a big believer in labeling everything, even my DIY paperweights on my desk.

 I attached the labels with large jewelry making jump rings, but a piece of wire or ribbon would work just as well.